opetitprestataire/label-studio/web/libs/editor/src/components/KonvaVector/README.md

 ### Notes:
 - All transformation methods work with both regular and bezier points
 - Bezier control points are automatically transformed along with their main points
-- If `pointIds` is not provided, all points are transformed
+- If `pointIds` is not provided, all points are transformed as a single shape
+- When transforming the entire shape (no `pointIds`), the center point is automatically calculated from the bounding box of all points (including control points)
+- For selective transformations, you must provide the center point for rotation/scaling operations
 - Transformations are applied immediately and trigger `onPointsChange`
 - These methods work independently of the visual transformer